-Lab : Developing Controllers
+Lab: Developing Controllers

-- Adding controllers and actions to an MVC application - Configuring routes by using the routing table - Configuring routes using attributes - Adding an action filer

-- Add a controller to a web application that responds to user actions that are specified in the project design. - Add routes to the ASP.NET Core routing engine and ensure that URLs are user-friendly in an MVC web application. - Write code in action filters that runs before or after a controller action.
+- Adding controllers and actions to an MVC application - Configuring routes by using the routing table - Configuring routes using attributes - Adding an action filer - After completing this module, students will be able to: - Add a controller to a web application that responds to user actions that are specified in - the project design. - Add routes to the ASP.NET Core routing engine and ensure that URLs are user-friendly - in an MVC web application. - Write code in action filters that runs before or after a controller action.